louaimabr/Risk-Transmission-/README.md

   - **SDO (Sum of Outgoing F-statistics)**: Measures risk transmission.
   - **SDI (Sum of Incoming F-statistics)**: Measures risk absorption.
 - **Graph Filtering**:
-  - Removed edges with low F-statistics or insignificant p-values to improve readability.
+  - Edges with low F-statistics or insignificant p-values are removed for better readability.

 ---

 ## Difficulties and Solutions

 ### 1. Time Zone Differences
+- **Problem**:
-- **Problem**: Financial markets operate in different time zones, causing misalignment and biased analysis:
+  Financial markets operate in different time zones, causing misalignment:
   - Japan closes before Europe and North America open.
   - Europe closes before North America closes.

 - **Solution**:
-  - Shifted Japan's data by **-1 day**.
+  - Shifted **Japan's data by -1 day** to align its closing prices with Europe and North America.
-  - Tested with and without shifting European data.
+  - Experimented with **shifting European data by -1 day**, testing its impact on causality relationships.
+  - This alignment allowed for consistent comparisons between markets and improved the accuracy of the analysis.

+---

 ### 2. Data Availability
-- **Problem**: Access to intra-day data was not feasible.
+- **Problem**:
+  Free access to **intra-day data** was not feasible.
+Intra-day data would have allowed for more precise alignment of markets, but its high cost posed a challenge.
 - **Solution**:
-  - Focused on daily data .
+  - Focused on **daily price differences** as a cost-effective alternative.
-  - Used close prices as the primary metric and tested mean prices as an alternative (it doesn't work).
+  - Conducted experiments with:
+    - **Weekly closes prices**.
+(But we have less data to work on)
+    - **Mean prices** using `(Open + High + Low + Close) / 4`.
+    - **Volume-Weighted Average Price (VWAP)**.
+  - Ultimately settled on **daily close prices**, which were consistent and reliable.

+---

-### 3. Edge Overlap in Graphs
+### 3. Graph Complexity and Readability
-- **Problem**: Too many edges made graphs unreadable.
+- **Problem**:
+  The Granger causality graph often became cluttered with too many edges, making it difficult to interpret key relationships between countries.

 - **Solution**:
-  - Applied thresholds (`p-value < 0.05`, `F-stat > 10`) to retain only significant edges.
+  - Applied strict filtering thresholds:
+    - **P-value < 0.05** for statistical significance.
+    - **F-statistic > 10** to focus on meaningful relationships.
+  - Removed weak or insignificant edges to declutter the graph.
+  - Adjusted node sizes and edge widths based on SDI/SDO values and F-statistics, improving visual clarity.

+---

+### 4. Interpretation of Results
+- **Problem**:
+  Rankings of countries (based on SDO/SDI) varied inconsistently during experiments with different shifts and filtering parameters.
+- **Solution**:
+  - Standardized preprocessing steps and filtering thresholds to ensure consistency:
+    - Fixed the same p-value and F-statistic criteria across all tests.
+    - Used consistent shift logic for Japan and European markets.
+  - These adjustments ensured repeatability and comparability of results.

 ## How to Run the Project